 By attosa from Los Angeles, CA

 Easy, flavourful and inexpensive to make.
 I was craving pad thai and combined a few recipes I found into one, and added my own twist to it as well.
 I used to use another recipe but found it a bit dry and tasteless so I created this one.
-Everyone who tasted it gave it a thumbs up!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.